The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Many listeners today have a problem with hearing “men” of good will.
 And that’s why the official English version “sanitizes” the text to make it palatable to the general public.
 But the truth is, political correctness and theological correctness are mutually exclusive; you can’t serve two masters.
 Moreover, if the general public learned some Latin there wouldn’t be a problem.

 The Latin word homines is a generic term referring to both men and women, in contrast to the Latin word, vir, for a man—a male hominus, so to speak—and the word, femina, for a woman.
 So when English translates homines as “men” it means both males and females.
-And notice that the Latin text of the Gloria never refers to people (which has it own word, populus) at all.
-No, it says men of good will, and for good reason.
+And notice that the Latin text of the Gloria never refers at all to “people” (which, in Latin, has it own word, populus).
+No, the Latin text says men of good will, and for good reason.

 What are men of good will?
 Well, the only good will is God’s will, so “men of good will” are those persons, both male and female, who do God’s will, keeping His commandments in reverent obedience and living in chastity of body and soul.
 They aren’t “all people,” but rather they are a special sort of people, the ones who pray to the Father, “Thy will be done”—and really mean it in their hearts, rather than just say the words along with all the other “people.”